floweredscarf/su25/labs/lab01/index.md

 ### Shortcuts for Incrementing / Decrementing

 Let `k` be an integer variable.
-Then the three following statements are equivalent in that they all increment `k`.
+Then the three following statements all increment `k` by 1:

 ```java
 k = k + 1;